 TVA operates its Gallatin facility in compliance with water quality standards and permits issued by the State of Tennessee.
 Water quality samples show that this stretch of Old Hickory Reservoir meets all requirements for domestic and industrial purposes; propagation and maintenance of fish and other aquatic life; recreation in and on the water, including the safe consumption of fish and shellfish; livestock watering and irrigation; navigation; generation of power; propagation and maintenance of wildlife; and the enjoyment of the scenic and aesthetic qualities of water.

 Gallatin also holds permits that guide the handling of its wastewater and stormwater; read more about them here.

 In 2009, TVA committed to convert all of its wet coal ash management facilities to dry ash management at a potential cost of $1.5 to $2 billion.

-At Gallatin, TVA is constructing a new dry ash landfill (the photo above shows liner installation for the new landfill), and is working toward closure of the active wet pond ash management system to comply with U.S. EPA’s new Coal Combustion Residuals rule.
+At Gallatin, TVA is operating a dry ash landfill that was completed in 2016 and is now studying the potential to construct a lateral expansion to that onsite landfill.
+Work is being done on closure of the active wet pond ash management system to comply with U.S. EPA’s Coal Combustion Residuals rule.
 Read more about Gallatin Coal Combustion Residuals.

 In accordance with its discharge permit issued by the state, TVA regularly performs maintenance inspections.
 The ash pond dikes have been thoroughly evaluated, and there are no issues with the stability or integrity of the plant’s current ash ponds.